Worldbuilding: Physics

-Perhaps the most basic consideration of worldbuilding is to what degree a fictional world will be based on real-world physics compared to magic.
+The most basic consideration of worldbuilding is to what degree a fictional world will be based on real-world physics compared to magic.
 While magic is a more common element of fantasy settings, science fiction worlds can contain magic or technological equivalents of it.
 For example, the Biotics in the science fiction video game series Mass Effect have abilities, described scientifically in-game, which mirror those of mages in fantasy games.
-In the science fiction novel Midnight at the Well of Souls, magic exists, but is explained scientifically.
+In the science fiction novel Midnight at the Well of Souls for example, magic exists but is explained scientifically.

 Some fictional worlds modify the real-world laws of physics; faster-than-light travel is a common factor in much science fiction.
 Worldbuilding may combine physics and magic, such as in the Dark Tower series and the Star Wars franchise.
 One subgenre of science fiction, mundane science fiction, calls for writers to depict only scientifically plausible technology; as such, fictional faster-than-light travel is not depicted in these works.